Strongly homotopy Lie algebras and deformations of calibrated submanifolds: -calibrated submanifolds and -submanifolds

 5. Let $M^7$ be a $G_2$-manifold and $\varphi$ the defining associative 3-form.
 In \cite{LV2017} L\^e-Van\v zura define a form $\tau \in \Om^4(M^7, TM^7)$ as follows.
 For $x, y, z, w \in TM^7$ we set (\cite[(1.17), Theorem 1.18, p.
 117]{HL1982}, see also \cite[Remark 4.2]{LV2017})

-Then any 4-submanifold in $M^7$ is a $\tau$-submanifold.
+Then any $4$-submanifold in $M^7$ is a $\tau$-submanifold.

 6. Let $M^8$ be a Spin(7)-manifold and $\psi^4$ its defining Cayley form.
 Recall that $\psi^4(X, Y, Z, W) = \la P(X, Y, Z), W\ra$ where $P$ is the 3-fold vector cross product, see e.g. \cite{Fernandez1986}.
-By Lemma \ref{lem:cal1}, every Cayley submanifold is a $\hat \psi$-submanifold.
+By Remark \ref{rem:prn}(1), every Cayley submanifold is a $\hat \psi^4$-submanifold.
 Since any $\hat \psi^4$-submanifold $L$ is invariant under the triple product $P$, $L$ must be a Cayley submanifold.

 7. Let $G$ be a compact Lie group provided with the Killing metric.
 Denote by $\om^3$ the Cartan 3-form on $G$.
 The calibration $\om^3$ has been first considered by Dao in \cite{Dao1977} and later by Tasaki \cite{Tasaki1985}.
 By Theorem 3.1 in \cite{Le1990} any 3-dimensional Lie subgroup in $G$ is a $\hat \om$-submanifold.
 Since the tangent space $T_e G$ is invariant under the Lie bracket, any Lie subgroup in $G$ is a $\hat \om$-submanifold.
 In \cite[Section 3]{Le1990} L\^e classified stably minimal 3-dimensional subgroups in compact semi-simple Lie groups of classical type, see also \cite{Le1990b} for the classification of all stably minimal simple Lie subgroups in classical Lie groups.
-Clearly non-stably minimal Lie subgroups cannot not be calibrated submanifolds.
+Clearly, non-stably minimal Lie subgroups cannot be calibrated submanifolds, since calibrated submanifolds are area-minimizing, and hence stably minimal.

 8. Let $\theta^3, \theta ^5, \cdots, \theta^{2m-1}$ be bi-invariant forms on $SU(m)$.
 By Theorem 3.4 in \cite{Le1990} for any $n< m$ the standard subgroup $SU(n) \subset SU(m)$ is a $\hat\phi$-submanifold for $\phi = \theta^1 \wedge \cdots \wedge \theta^{2n-1}$. \end{example}